oracle/truffleruby/doc/user/options.md

 As well as being set at the command line, options, except for `log`, can be set using `--ruby.option=`.
-For example `--ruby.inline_js=true`.
+For example `--ruby.cexts.remap=true`.
 They can also be set as JVM system properties, where they have a prefix `polyglot.ruby.`.
-For example `--jvm.Dpolyglot.ruby.inline_js=true`, or via any other way of setting JVM system properties.
+For example `--jvm.Dpolyglot.ruby.cexts.remap=true`, or via any other way of setting JVM system properties.
 Finally, options can be set as Graal-SDK polyglot API configuration options.

 The priority for options is the command line first, then the Graal-SDK polyglot API configuration, then system properties last.